Department of Civil Rights Announces New Partnerships with the RaISE Program

 The Department of Civil Rights (DCR) has recently implemented changes to the job referral program outlined in the Madison General Ordinances and Affirmative Action Plans.
 Changes to this program include: a name change, new partnerships, and an online referral tool.

-A press conference to introduce the community to the new RaISE Program and partners will be held at 10:00 A.M. on September 18, 2018 in Room 7 at the Dane County Job Center, 1819 Aberg Avenue, Madison.
+A press conference to introduce the community to the new RaISE Program and partners was held at 10:00 A.M. on September 18, 2018 in Room 7 at the Dane County Job Center, 1819 Aberg Avenue, Madison.

 The Referrals and Interviews for Sustainable Employment (RaISE) program, formally known as the Job Skills Bank, works to match individuals seeking employment with companies under contract with the City of Madison.

 Any company that receives more than $25,000 annually from the City of Madison and is required to file an Affirmative Action Plan, agrees to submit all job postings, for jobs in Dane County to the Department of Civil Rights.
 These employers also agree to interview any qualified applicant referred by the Department of Civil Rights or designated organizations.

 The Department of Civil Rights maintains a list of all available jobs with City of Madison contractors.
 Interested individuals are encouraged to contact the authorized referral agencies to request an employment referral for any position on the list.
 If the referred applicant meets the minimum qualifications as outlined in the job posting, they are given a referral letter to include in their application materials, which guarantees them an interview.